abhi18av/nf-tower-docs-orgs-and-teams/docs/compute-envs/gke.md

 The following parameters are available:

-**1.** The **Storage mount path** defines the file system path where the Storage claim is mount.
+**1.** The **Storage mount path** defines the file system path where the Storage claim is mounted.

 Default: `/scratch`

-**2.** The **Work directory** field defines the file system path used as working directory by the Nextflow pipelines.
+**2.** The **Work directory** field defines the file system path used as a working directory by Nextflow pipelines.
 It must be the same or a subdirectory of the *Storage mount path* at the previous point.

 Default: the same as *Storage mount path*.

 **3.** The  **Compute service account** field allows you to specify the Kubernetes *service account* that the pipeline jobs should use.

 Default is the `default` service account in your Kubernetes cluster.

+**4.** The pod behavior within the cluster could be controlled by using the **Pod cleanup policy** option.

+**5.** The **Custom head pod specs** field allows you to provide a custom configuration for the pod running the Nextflow workflow e.g. `nodeSelector` and `affinity` constraints.
+It should be a valid PodSpec YAML structure starting with `spec:`.

+**6.** The **Custom service pod specs** field allows you to provide a custom configuration for the compute environment service pod e.g. `nodeSelector` and `affinity` constraints.
+It should be a valid PodSpec YAML structure starting with `spec:`.

 Jump to the documentation section for [Launching Pipelines](../../launch/launch/).